 So much happening, it must be posted in bullets, or it will never be posted.

-• Transcript for 4 years of high school compiled for Josh to graduate.
+- Transcript for 4 years of high school compiled for Josh to graduate.

-• This was a tough one because most of our records were online, and we've had multiple computer and printer problems this year.
+- This was a tough one because most of our records were online, and we've had multiple computer and printer problems this year.

-• This required digging through boxes in the cellar to find school work from 9th and 10th grades.
+- This required digging through boxes in the cellar to find school work from 9th and 10th grades.

-• This also required some serious crunch time on Josh's part, which resulted in serious crunch time for grading the work on my part.
+- This also required some serious crunch time on Josh's part, which resulted in serious crunch time for grading the work on my part.

-• We're done.
+- We're done.
 He graduates tomorrow!

-• The Builder made a shelter for the 11 turkeys that have been living in our garage for a month.
+- The Builder made a shelter for the 11 turkeys that have been living in our garage for a month.
 The Turkey Ark was finished today, and the turkeys were relocated to their new home.

-• The 20 21 23 22 many chickens that have been living in the garage for a month have been moved to the coop, affectionately referred to as the Taj-Ma-coop.
-We'll see how they do.
+20212322many chickens that have been living in the garage for a month have been moved to the coop, affectionately referred to as the Taj-Ma-coop.
+We'll see how they do. - The 9 ducks that have been living in our garage for a month have been relocated to temporary quarters until permanent shelter is

-• We went to our last day at the middles' homeschool co-op.
+builtfound. - We went to our last day at the middles' homeschool co-op.
 Lots of fun was had by all.
 We ended the day with very tired middles and littles, and a Mama who is grateful for time off for the summer but is wondering what she'll do without weekly sanity checks.

-• We ALL (even Josh and The Builder) went on a field trip to Children's Day at a small living history museum.
+- We ALL (even Josh and The Builder) went on a field trip to Children's Day at a small living history museum.
 It was a wonderful way to end the official school year.

-• The garden was planted prepared for planting.
+plantedprepared for planting.
 We're a little behind, but it seems that rocks grew very well over the winter and they needed to be removed.
 We got half of it done.
 We're a little late for planting here, but we're still going to put everything in and see what comes up.
-Because you never know.
+Because you never know. - Zach learned how to drive the tractor and tilled half of our field for planting.
+He's walking much taller now, with a little man-swagger.

-• Zach and Maddie each got to back a vehicle down the driveway to clear the way to clean out the garage.
+- Zach and Maddie each got to back a vehicle down the driveway to clear the way to clean out the garage.
 They both have a little bit of man-swagger.

-• The 100 strawberry plants I planted last week are doing very well, even though some of our chickens think the new strawberry bed is a custom built dust-bath just for them.
+- The 100 strawberry plants I planted last week are doing very well, even though some of our chickens think the new strawberry bed is a custom built dust-bath just for them.
 I still need to mulch them.
 Maybe next week.

-• Bingley the baby boy goat is a little "less" boy.
+- Bingley the baby boy goat is a little "less" boy.
 We had him neutered (which is a much better alternative than the meat market).
 I was amazed at how fast and easy the process was.
 Much better than disbudding.

-• Maddie finished up all her reading books for the year and is looking for more.
+- Maddie finished up all her reading books for the year and is looking for more.

-• Maddie and Zach finished science for the year.
+- Maddie and Zach finished science for the year.

-• I'm looking forward to our first summer "off" in several years.
+- I'm looking forward to our first summer "off" in several years.
 Other than some reading and math (which are year-round subjects), we're done with school!

 Wednesday, May 25, 2011